Small and Medium Enterprises in a Global World: How to Go Global and Become an Exporter

 We told you already: don’t hesitate to use your existing networks.
 And one of the best ways to reach them is through social media.
 They allow you to share testimonials, news, promotions, etc. But most of all, you can use them to tell a story and create content that will drag new customers to your brand.
 Do your research: each platform has its specifics and its target audience.

 Most social media platforms and Google have paid advertising opportunities.
 They’re often the best way to get traffic quickly, and most of them allow you to pay-per-click.
 And you don’t always need to put thousands of dollars to get things rolling.
 Choose the channel wisely, depending on your target market, and find the right keywords.
-And make sure to check by country too, since some channels are a lot more popular than others in certain parts of the world-when they are not forbidden as is the case for Facebook in China (source: Shopify).
+And make sure to check by country too, since some channels are a lot more popular than others in certain parts of the world -when they are not forbidden as is the case for Facebook in China.

 Trade shows are often left aside as a marketing tactic to sell products.
 And we recommend that you don’t make that mistake.
-In fact, with online inquiries and customer referrals, trade shows are one of the top three resources SMEs can use to find new buyers.
-They provide a perfect venue to test a market entry strategy by bringing potential international buyers directly to you (source: EXIM).
+In fact, with online inquiries and customer referrals, trade shows are one of the top three resources you can use, as a small or medium business, to find new buyers.
+They provide a perfect venue to test a market entry strategy by bringing potential international buyers directly to you.

 [Trade show are new to you?
 We have a whole blog article on the subject.
 Click here!]